-Reading: Titus 2
+Today's Bible Reading: Titus 2

 For the grace of God has appeared that offers salvation to all people.
-It teaches us to say "No" to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope-the appearing of the glory of our great God and Savior, Jesus Christ, who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good.
+It teaches us to say "No" to ungodliness and worldly passions, and to live self-controlled, upright and godly lives in this present age, while we wait for the blessed hope--the appearing of the glory of our great God and Savior, Jesus Christ, who gave himself for us to redeem us from all wickedness and to purify for himself a people that are his very own, eager to do what is good.
 (Titus 2:11-14)

 Reflecting and Thinking

-Heavenly Father, help us to have a broader picture of your will for us in every area of our lives.
+Heavenly Father, help us to have a clearer vision of your will for us in every area of our lives.
 Help us to see our commitment and relationship with you, made possible through Jesus, as a factor and influence in every part of life.
 Grant us an eagerness to do good, place in us the desire to do good, and teach us goodness.
 We pray in the name of Jesus, Amen.